 8 – Cater to the Cart Design

-One final hurdle in the eCommerce business, and perhaps the most significant one, is the product checkout process.
-Make sure – and we can’t stress this enough – to have an easy and hassle-free, cart checkout process.
+One final hurdle in the eCommerce business, perhaps the most significant, is the product checkout process.
+Make sure – and we can’t stress this enough – to have an easy and hassle-free cart checkout process.

 A poorly designed cart design and checkout is a certain sale-killer.
 A cart design shouldn’t be over complicated, lengthy, and look shady.

 Your customers are going to remember the experience they had in your store.
-So, you have to make their shopping cart experience as seamless and straightforward as possible.
+So, you must make their shopping cart experience as seamless and straightforward as possible.

 9 – Provide Multiple Payment Options

-You have managed to funnel your customers to the payment page – everything is going well!
+You have funnelled your customers to the payment page – everything is going well!
 When you might be tempted to heave a sigh of relief, there is yet another hurdle you might have to cross.

-If the customer doesn’t find their favourite payment option, they are likely to quit the purchase.
+Customers who don’t find their favourite payment option will likely quit the purchase.

-It’s not expensive or time-consuming to design a system that accepts various payment options.
+Designing a system that accepts various payment options is not expensive or time-consuming.
 You don’t have to add obscure payment types to your website, but missing out on popular and trusted ones like PayPal might spell disastrous to your sales.

-Designing an eCommerce website takes time, effort, and a bit of money.
+Designing an eCommerce website takes time, effort, and money.
 The first step to a great website is hiring a website development company.

-Take your time in figuring out the right design for your store, keeping in mind your customers, your products and your unique selling point.
+Take your time in figuring out the right design for your store, keeping your customers, your products and your unique selling point in mind.

 Be willing to experiment, accept changes, fail, test and rework the product.
 Don’t expect to get everything right from the word go.

-Once you are finished designing, make sure you test your website at every stage of the sales process.
+Once you are finished designing, test your website at every stage of the sales process.
 Be ready to make changes if the numbers don’t improve.

-If a Red CTA brings in better conversion, ditch the Green for the Red.
+Ditch the Green for the Red if a Red CTA brings in better conversion.
 Make the header on the Homepage bigger if it can bring in more traffic.

 Design is not an exact science – some might find your store design terrific, while some could find it terrible.
 Either way, you can’t satisfy them all.